RFK Racing: Jon Wood (2001–2004)

-Wood's audition was impressive enough to earn him a full-time run in 2002, and he posted twelve top-ten finishes in the U.S. Navy sponsored truck and finished twelfth in points in his first full year.
+Wood's audition was impressive enough to earn him a full-time run in 2002, and he posted twelve top-ten finishes and finished twelfth in points in his first full year.
 Wood had two wins the next year and finished 15th in points in 2004 before moving on to JTG Racing in the Busch Series.

 Todd Kluever (2005)

-In 2005, Todd Kluever, another "Gong Show" winner, piloted the truck sponsored by Shell Rotella T and World Financial Group.
+In 2005, Todd Kluever, another "Gong Show" winner, piloted the truck.
 Kluever earned six top five and twelve top ten finishes in his rookie season, winning the Rookie of the Year award.

 Multiple drivers (2006–2007)

 The 50 truck in 2007 driven by Danny O’Quinn Jr.

 After Martin's strong start to the 2006 season, his original limited schedule in the No. 6 was expanded.
 Roush decided to run another part-time team for rookie David Ragan to fill out his original schedule.
 Ragan took the No. 50 to a 22nd-place finish at Atlanta, but struggled in his next few starts in both the No. 50 and the No. 6.
 Carl Edwards ran the No. 50 at the Dover race, achieving the team's only top five of the season, and Ragan returned at the Michigan race.
 Ragan's best finish in the No. 50 came at Atlanta where he finished sixth.
-Peter Shepherd and Michel Jourdain Jr. also drove the No. 50 on a part-time basis during the season with sponsorship from PurposeMoney.com.
+Peter Shepherd and Michel Jourdain Jr. also drove the No. 50 on a part-time basis during the season.
 Edwards drove the truck for the first two races of the 2007 season unsponsored, scoring the team's only top five of the season at California Speedway.
-It was then announced that T. J. Bell would drive the truck for sixteen races, bringing sponsorship from Heathcliff's Cat Litter.
-Development drivers Peter Shepherd, Danny O'Quinn Jr., and Colin Braun also drove the No. 50 truck, with sponsorship from Northern Tool and Equipment.
+It was then announced that T. J. Bell would drive the truck for sixteen races.
+Development drivers Peter Shepherd, Danny O'Quinn Jr., and Colin Braun also drove the No. 50 truck.